faraneh/tax-calculation/README.md

 - Utilize a tax bracket system to calculate accurate tax amounts.
 - UI components designed using React and TypeScript.
 - Use of proper formatting for currency and number display.

+Technical Features:
+- Jest testing for 5 scenarios. covering 85% of the code.

 Extra libraries used for this project: